pymargot/margot/README.md

 [![codecov](https://codecov.io/gh/atkinson/margot/branch/master/graph/badge.svg)](https://codecov.io/gh/atkinson/margot)

 # An algorithmic trading framework for pydata.
-Margot is a library of two parts that may be used together or separately:
+Margot is a library of components that may be used together or separately.
+The first major component is now availble for public preview.
+It should be considered early-beta.

 - margot.data
-- margot.backtest

 # Margot Data
-The first component is margot.data.
+Margot data makes it easy to create neat and tidy dataframes.

-Margot manages data collection, cleaning and assemblance of time series into a nicely organised Pandas Dataframe using a clean, declarative API.
-If you've ever used Django you'll find this approach very similar to the Django ORM.
+Margot manages data collection, caching, cleaning, time-series feature generation and Pandas Dataframe organisaiton and management using a clean, declarative API.
+If you've ever used Django you'll find this approach similar to the Django ORM.

 ## Columns
-Margot can retreive time series data from external sources, like AlphaVantage.
+The heart of a time-series dataframe is the original data.
+Margot can retreive time series data from external sources (currently AlphaVantage).
 To add a time series such as "closing_price" or "volume", we declare a Column.

-e.g. to get closing_price from AlphaVantage:
+e.g. to get closing_price and volume from AlphaVantage:

+    adjusted_close = av.Column(function='historical_daily_adjusted',
+                               column='adjusted_close')

-    adj_close = av.Column(function='historical_daily_adjusted', column='adjusted_close')
+    daily_volume = av.Column(function='historical_daily_adjusted',
+                             column='volume')

 ## Features
-Columns are useful, but we usually want to derived another time series from them, such as "returns" or "SMA20".
-Margot does this for you; we call them Features.
+Columns are useful, but we usually want to derive new time series from them, such as "log_returns" or "SMA20".
+Margot does this for you; we've called these derived time-series, Features.

     simple_returns = feature.SimpleReturns(column='adjusted_close')
     log_returns = feature.LogReturns(column='adjusted_close')
     sma20 = feature.SimpleMovingAverage(column='adjusted_close', window=20)

+Features can be piled on top of one another.
+For example, to create a time series of realised volatility based on log_returns with a lookback of 30 trading days, simply add the following feature:

+    realised_vol = feature.RealisedVolatility(column='log_returns', window=30)

-Margot Data includes many common financial Features, and it's very easy to add more.
+Margot includes many common financial Features, and we'll be adding more soon.
+It's also very easy to add your own.

 ## Symbols
-Often, you want to make a dataframe combining a number of these columns and features.
+Often, you want to make a dataframe combining a number of columns and features.
-Margot makes this very easy. e.g.
+Margot makes this very easy by providing the Symbol class e.g.

     class MyEquity(Symbol):

-        adjusted_close = av.Column(function='historical_daily_adjusted', column='adjusted_close')
+        adjusted_close = av.Column(function='historical_daily_adjusted',
+                                   column='adjusted_close')
         log_returns = feature.LogReturns(column='adjusted_close')
-        realised_vol = feature.RealisedVolatility(column='log_returns', window=30)
+        realised_vol = feature.RealisedVolatility(column='log_returns',
+                                                  window=30)
-        upper_band = feature.UpperBollingerBand(column='adjusted_close', window=20, width=2.0)
+        upper_band = feature.UpperBollingerBand(column='adjusted_close',
+                                                window=20,
+                                                width=2.0)
-        sma20 = feature.SimpleMovingAverage(column='adjusted_close', window=20)
+        sma20 = feature.SimpleMovingAverage(column='adjusted_close',
+                                            window=20)
-        lower_band = feature.LowerBollingerBand(column='adjusted_close', window=20, width=2.0)
+        lower_band = feature.LowerBollingerBand(column='adjusted_close',
+                                                window=20,
+                                                width=2.0)

     spy = MyEquity(symbol='SPY')

 ## MargotDataFrames
-In systematic trading, you usually you want to look at more than one symbol.
+You usually you want to look at more than one symbol.
 That's where ensembles come in.
 MargotDataFrame really brings power to margot.data.

     class MyEnsemble(MargotDataFrame):